theNestruo/z80-asm-meter-vscode/README.md

 * `z80-asm-meter.statusBar.debounce`: Milliseconds to prevent metering from being called too frequently when the selection changes.
 Defaults to: `100` (100&nbsp;ms).

+* `z80-asm-meter.statusBar.instructionIcon`: The icon to identify the instruction in the status bar.
+Any [product icon](https://code.visualstudio.com/api/references/icons-in-labels), [Unicode character](https://home.unicode.org/), or plaint text can be used.
+Defaults to: `$(code)`.

+* `z80-asm-meter.statusBar.timingsIcon`: The icon to identify the timings in the status bar.
+Any [product icon](https://code.visualstudio.com/api/references/icons-in-labels), [Unicode character](https://home.unicode.org/), or plaint text can be used.
+Defaults to: `$(watch)`.

+* `z80-asm-meter.statusBar.sizeIcon`: The icon to identify the size and the bytes in the status bar.
+Any [product icon](https://code.visualstudio.com/api/references/icons-in-labels), [Unicode character](https://home.unicode.org/), or plaint text can be used.
+Defaults to: `$(file-binary)`.

 ### Assembler syntax settings

 * `z80-asm-meter.syntax.label.colonOptional`: Adjusts the label detection to match the syntax of the assembler.